-If a consumer believes that a company is in violation of CCPA as it relates to their data, they have the right to sue that company.
+If a consumer believes that a company is in violation of CCPA with regard to their data, they have the right to sue the company.

 It’s important to note that this applies to the data of individual California consumers, not companies.
 So, even if an organization is not based in California and has no physical presence there, it can still be affected by CCPA if it stores the data of any California resident.

 Failure to comply with CCPA can result in lawsuits and fines.
 Recently, California voters passed an update to CCPA, called the California Privacy Rights Act.